Dry Goods - Feeds, Aquariums, and Maintenance

 Please be sure to acclimate your mandarin on arrival even if they appear to not be moving.
 It's common for this species to enter a near-dormant state in the darkness of the shipping box.

-small - approximately 3/4" [about the size of a dime's circumference] please allow for slight variations in size.
+small - approximately 3/4" [about the length of a dime's diameter] please allow for slight variations in size.
 Captive bred mandarins tend to be smaller at sale size, but this does not affect their survival in proper environments.

 You can show your support for aquaculture by adding cool Biota T-shirts, stickers, phone cases, and other merch to your order today!